McGran History, Family Crest & Coats of Arms

 The rugged west coast of Scotland in the kingdom of Dalriada is the setting from which came the McGran name.
 The name derives from someone having lived on the island of Jura in the Inner Hebrides.
 The name is derived from Gaelic Mac Crain.

 The surname McGran was first found in the islands of Jura and Islay, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the McGran family

-Another 221 words (16 lines of text) covering the years 180 , 1625, 1649, 1856 and 128. are included under the topic Early McGran History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McGran research.
+Another 111 words (8 lines of text) covering the years 1625, 1649, 1856 and are included under the topic Early McGran History in all our PDF Extended History products and printed products wherever possible.

 McGran Spelling Variations

 In various documents McGran has been spelled Since medieval scribes still spelled according to sound, records from that era contain an enormous number of spelling variations.
 MacCraney, Craney, Crainey, MacCrain, McCranie, MacCranny, MacCranne, MacCranney, MacCrayne and many more.

 Early Notables of the McGran family (pre 1700)